JuanELG/Tiny-Tactics-Arena/DEVLOG.md

   * ChatGPT helped resolve questions and deep research on DOTS in 3 hours (vs. ~8 hours of searching through documents and videos).
   * ChatGPT helped refactor and understand multiplayer scripts in 10 hours. (vs. ~48 hours of understanding and manual coding / LOC saved ~3500 lines of code)
-  * ChatGPT helped find better design solutions to apply to the project code in 3 hours. (vs. ~12 researching the application of design and architecture patterns for DOTS in documentation)
+  * ChatGPT helped find better design solutions to apply to the project code in 3 hours. (vs. ~12 hours researching the application of design and architecture patterns for DOTS in documentation)
-  * ChatGPT helped with bug fixing in the scripts created for the new features in ~4 hours. (vs. ~12 manually fixing each of the bugs found / LOC saved ~400 lines of code)
+  * ChatGPT helped with bug fixing in the scripts created for the new features in ~4 hours. (vs. ~12 hours manually fixing each of the bugs found / LOC saved ~400 lines of code)
-  * ChatGPT helped with the implementation of new tactical arena features in code in 12 hours. (vs ~24 manual implementation of new features / LOC saved ~1500 lines of code)
+  * ChatGPT helped with the implementation of new tactical arena features in code in 12 hours. (vs ~24 hours manual implementation of new features / LOC saved ~1500 lines of code)
+  * Github Copilot helped with code autocompletion.
+(LOC saved ~600 lines of code)
+  * Github Copilot helped generate commit messages for changes uploaded to the repository.
+(Time saved ~2 hours manual writing of each commit message)
 ---

 ## 5. Optimization and Performance Evidence